 The Intersection of the World’s Religions: Visiting Jerusalem, Israel

-During our visit throughout Jordan, we were continually amazed at the number of attractions that the country had to offer.
-One of the star attractions are the Ruins of Petra.
-The Ruins of Petra were voted to be one of the New Wonders of the World by popular vote.
+During our visit throughout Israel, we were continually amazed at the number of attractions that the country had to offer.
+One of the star attractions are the religious sites around Jerusalem.

 Why Visit Jerusalem?